mdaffan07/Plant-Monitoring-System/README.md

-Here’s a clean and professional **README.md** version of your Smart Irrigation System project:

----

 # 🌱 Smart Irrigation System using ESP32 and Blynk

 This project creates an **automated irrigation system** that intelligently waters plants based on real-time soil moisture levels.
 It also monitors ambient temperature, humidity, and reservoir water level.
 The system can be controlled and monitored remotely via the **Blynk IoT platform** on a smartphone.